SimonPinches/EIRENE/CONTRIBUTING.md

 ## Testing

 Especially, new features require simple test cases that can be run automatically with as little input as possible.
 Therefore, contributors of new features are strongly encurraged to also contribute a new sample case to eirene/EIRENE-sample-cases>.

+## Client side git hooks

+The EIRENE repository contains git hooks to ensure certain rules are followed.
+You should instruct git to use these hooks with this command git config core.hooksPath hooks.
+Not doing this may result in code being rejected by the Gitlab server.
+AT present only a pre-commit hook is present, this can be run at any time by running the script hooks/pre-commit but will always run with a new commit.